adchurch/waveform-host-streaming-example/README.md

 5. Open the Workspace and update the Waveform Chart channel configuration.
 6. Open *Waveform Streaming Test.lvproj*.
 Open *Stream Waveforms.vi*.
 7. Update *Waveform Paths* control to match the waveforms you are streaming.
+7. Update the *Waveform Task Trigger Channel* to match the trigger chanenl of the DAQ task.
 8. Update *Log File Path* control to a directory where you have write access.
 9. Run the VI.
 This will trigger the waveform which is configured for a 40 second acquisition.
 This example only supports a single capture when the VI is first run.
 10. Use the *Samples to View* and *Offset* controls to change how much data is displayed in the chart and from what offset in the TDMS log.